 Today’s Crowded Markets

-Well, many markets aren’t what they were a few years ago and this has little to do with the pandemic.
+Well, many markets aren’t what they were a few years ago, which has little to do with the pandemic.
 Early markets inhale new products without much thought.
-Later markets, like many of the ones we see now, are well populated with products.
+Later markets, like many of the ones we see now, are well-populated with products.

-Earlier you didn’t need much specialization in your product line.
-But today you do, and that is a significant reason why we care about customer 360.
+Earlier, you didn’t need much specialization in your product line.
+But today, you do, which is a significant reason why we care about customer 360.
 So, in a way, all this sustainability, CDP, AI, and even customer 360 are attempts to better compete in crowded markets.

 More to the point, the pandemic has caused literally millions of professional people to leave their jobs.
-Why is not important, but there are potentially millions of deals out there dangling like a participle because a buyer left, and a new seller is trying to get up to speed.
+Why is it not important?
+There are potentially millions of deals out there dangling like a participle because a buyer left and a new seller is trying to get up to speed.
 They both need help.

-Perhaps some combination of preserved information from earlier encounters that is stored in CRM might be useful to both parties, even as new people engage their CDPs.
+Perhaps some combination of preserved information from earlier encounters stored in CRM might be useful to both parties, even as new people engage their CDPs.